Zhaleh2/HeLa_Model/docs/gene-expression-example.rst

-One addition needs to be made to the spatial model to support the reaction model as described in the manuscript; namely, the addition of specific locations that represent fixed ribosomes:
+One addition needs to be made to the spatial model to support the reaction model as described in the Earnest et al. manuscript; namely, the addition of specific locations that represent fixed ribosomes:

 .. code-block:: python